kasnder/merton-mcr-website/README.md

 This is a proposal for a new layout for the MCR website.

-The design of the current website is horribly out of fashion, which I want to change.
+The design of the current website is horribly out of fashion, am shame!

 **Disclaimer:** This proposal has not been endorsed or certified by Oxford University, Merton College, or Merton College MCR.